kennytilton/MatrixJS/js/matrixjs/readme.md

 ### Matrix internals
 [This section is a bit technical.
 Feel free to skip it and come back as soon as you regret doing so.]

 The "matrix" in MatrixJS is just another dataflow/reactive/databinding library.
-Let's take a look from thirty-thousand feet.
+Let's take a look from thirty thousand feet.

 At run-time, a matrix is a simple tree of parent and children objects where children have just one parent and have a link to that parent.
 Meaning the entire matrix can be navigated starting from any object.
 It is all connected, as Buddha said.

 Properties of objects might have fixed values or be mediated by so-called "cells" supplied when objects are specified.
 That means different objects of the same class can be mediated by different cells (nicely amping class re-use).

 Our shorthand for "a property mediated by a cell" is simply "cell".
 Formulaic `cF` cells calculate values for their properties from anonymous functions that take for input the object they qualify.
 These functions can use other properties of the same object or by navigating intelligently to other objects in the matrix consult any other property in the matrix.
 Cue Buddha, and yes this flies happily in the face of conventional wisdom on component isolation, separation of concerns, and even the MVC trifurcation itself.
+Do not get us started.

 > Example: nuclear power plant control room dashboard background color is red or black depending on whether the core temperature reported by a sensor is greater or equal to a billion degrees.